ianjennings/impactjs-multiplay/README.md

 Multiplayer Plugin for ImpactJS
 ====================

-impactjs-multiplay is going to be a multiplayer framework for the impactjs javascript game engine (http://impactjs.com/) using [faye](https://github.com/jcoglan/faye).
+impactjs-multiplay is going to be a multiplayer framework for the [impactjs javascript game engine](http://impactjs.com/) using [faye](https://github.com/jcoglan/faye).

 Who should use this repo?
 ---------------------

 Anybody with a strong understanding of both impactjs and multilayer networking.
-I recommended taking a look at the impactjs docs, and this article on multilayer networking by Valve (http://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking).
+I recommended taking a look at the impactjs docs, and [this article on multilayer networking by Valve](http://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking).

 A note about the current state of impactjs-multiplay
 ---------------------